Making Sure Your Project is Safe

 In short, talk to your professor before attempting anything listed as a “don’t” or a grey area on the safety contract.
 When in doubt, ask!
 Ignorance is not a defense.

-Even if your professor determines there is narrative value to a stunt or weapon’s inclusion and that this element can be achieved safely, departmental policy requires a written proposal be crafted, vetted by your professor, and then submitted to at least two other AHVA faculty, Director of Risk Management Rebecca Dowling, and if to be shot on campus, Director of Campus Safety Hollis Nieto.
+Even if your professor determines there is narrative value to a stunt or weapon’s inclusion and that this element can be achieved safely, departmental policy requires a written proposal be crafted, vetted by your professor, and then submitted to at least two other AHVA faculty, Risk Management Coordinator Nazeli Khodabakhsh, and if to be shot on campus, Director of Campus Safety Hollis Nieto.
 The proposal should be concise and answer the following questions:

 - What is the importance and relevance of the weapon or stunt to the story?